fescobar/allure-docker-service/README.md

 Parsed or planned, but with no behaviour behind them today:

-- **Authentication** (`SECURITY_ENABLED`, JWT login/refresh/logout, admin & viewer roles) — planned for 0.1.
+- **Authentication** (`SECURITY_ENABLED`, JWT login/refresh/logout, admin & viewer roles) — planned, with no release committed to it yet.
 Until then, keep the service on a trusted network.
 - **TLS** (`TLS`) — setting it refuses to start; terminate TLS at a reverse proxy for now.
 - **`OPTIMIZE_STORAGE`** — parsed, ignored; planned for a later release.
 Setting it logs a warning at startup.
 - **`DEV_MODE`** — parsed, ignored.
 Setting it logs a warning at startup.